-a.
-Restricted net position - Consists of net position with constraints placed on the use either by 1) external groups such as creditors, grantors, contributors, or laws and regulations of other governments, or 2) law through constitutional provisions or enabling legislation.

-b.
-Unrestricted net position - All other net position that does not meet the definition of "restricted" or "net investment in capital assets."
+- a.
+Restricted net position Consists of net position with constraints placed on the use either by 1) external groups such as creditors, grantors, contributors, or laws and regulations of other governments, or 2) law through constitutional provisions or enabling legislation. - b.
+Unrestricted net position All other net position that does not meet the definition of "restricted".